 MIN brings refugee, migrant and local communities together through, art, social, cultural and educational groups and projects, offering people a chance to learn new skills, meet new people, and take part in worthwhile activities to improve their lives and the life of their communities.
 Weekly Activities Include: ESOL Classes, Dance and Theatre, Women’s and Men's Groups, Community Choir and Garden Club.

 Meeting Point offers practical and emotional support for refugees and asylum seekers, regardless of age, gender, sexual orientation, race, religion, ability or legal status, principally working towards social integration.
-Services include drop-ins and English classes.
+Services include drop-ins, a women's group and English classes.

 Micah Liverpool is a social justice charity that has been set up by Liverpool Cathedral, Liverpool Metropolitan Cathedral of Christ the King and St Bride’s to relieve persons in Merseyside that are in poverty, including refugees and asylum seekers.
 We run two Emergency Food Aid pantries that can provide 3 days worth of food.